Vermont National Guard Open House 2025

 |0

-This work, Vermont National Guard Open House 2025 [Image 3 of 3], by CPT Tabitha Bouchard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vermont National Guard Open House 2025 [Image 7 of 7], by SGT Victoria Stevenson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.